BlockchainCommons/crypto-commons/Docs/crypto-request-test-vectors.md

 1. Is it a private key? (`true` or `false`)
 2. What is the derivation path  (with numbers separated by `true` or `false` for whether it's hardened)

+## TODO

+1. Six arbitrary crypto-requests for hdkey with text
+2. Six (or twelve?) crypto-requests for hdkey from specific seed
+3. Import and Export Yimn Blue
+4. Import and Export Khaki
+5. PSBT Test